ebellocchia/telegram_payment_bot/README.md

 ## Introduction

-Telegram bot for handling payments in groups based on *pyrogram* library.\
+Telegram bot for handling payments in groups based on the *pyrogram* library.

-Payments data can be loaded either from an *xls*/*xlsx* file or from a Google Sheet (in this way, it can be shared with other admins).\
+Payments can be either loaded from a *xls*/*xlsx* file or, better, from a Google Sheet.
+The advantages of the Google Sheet are:
+- It can be easily shared with other people or admins.
+- It can be automatically written by the service handling payments.
+For example: if users pay from a website, the website can automatically write the payments to the Google Sheet.

-It is also possible to extend this to load payments data from other sources (e.g. a remote database) by inheriting and implementing the `PaymentsLoaderBase` class, but I didn't need to do it so far.\
+It is also possible to extend this to load payments data from other sources (e.g. a remote database) by inheriting and implementing the `PaymentsLoaderBase` class.\
-Payments data can be updated either manually by the admins or, better, automatically (e.g. by the website where the payment is made, via a webhook).
+Payments data can be either updated manually by the admins or, better, automatically (e.g. by the website where the payment is made).
 It depends on the infrastructure you have.

 ## Setup